 Colds can cause complications

-Complications from colds are more prevalent in babies.
-If your baby is less than 3 months old, try to keep him away from other children and adults with colds and other infectious illnesses.
+Complications from colds happen more often in babies.
+Try to keep babies less than 3 months old away from children and adults with colds and other infectious illnesses.

 Taking care of your child with a cold

 You cannot make a cold go away faster.
 During the illness, try to keep your child as comfortable as possible, and offer lots of fluids to drink.

 You can put some saline (salt water) drops into your baby’s nose to help loosen the mucus.
 You can use 2 to 3 drops of saline in each nostril several times daily.
 You can do this more often if your child needs it, especially before feeding and at bedtime.
 Put a drop of saline into one nostril, and then a drop into the other nostril, and alternate that way.

 After the saline drops, if you wish, you can remove mucus from the nostrils by using a soft rubber suction bulb.
 This is helpful for young babies because they need to breathe through their nose while breastfeeding or sucking on a bottle.
 When the nose is blocked, the baby cannot feed well.

 A cool mist vaporizer or humidifier in your child’s bedroom can sometimes help loosen the mucus.

 Treatment for fever

 If your child has fever or pain, give them acetaminophen (Tylenol or Tempra) or ibuprofen (Motrin or Advil).
 DO NOT give your child ASA (acetylsalicylic acid or Aspirin).

 For most children, the cough is just a symptom of the cold.
 You can do nothing to make the cough go away faster.
 The cough will get better as the cold virus runs its course.